robstave/angular2-training/session-one/page4.md

 }
 ```

-and the corresponding template as well.
+and the corresponding _state.component.ts_ template as well.

 ```html
 <p>
   {{name}} works!
 </p>
 ```

-(add the css

 ## One-time String initialization with @Input
 The input will be used as part of the directive to create a state.

-So..to pass it in, lets edit the USA template
+So..to pass it in, lets edit the USA template in usa.component.html

 ```html
 <p>